 The Nutritarian Diet encourages eating whole or minimally processed foods, including:

 - Vegetables.
 This category includes all vegetables, whether raw or cooked, as well as small amounts of starchy veggies like potatoes.

 - Fresh or dried fruit.
-All fruits are included, but any dried fruit should be devoid of added sugars or oils.
+All fruits are included, but any dried fruit should be free of added sugars or oils.